Candles were never just about light but about spirit too; handmade candles just contain more of it.

 The beeswax arrives in our shop in it’s raw form as cappings or, it comes as partially cleaned crude beeswax.
 We then proceed to purify it further through this gentle settling and one-micron filtration process.
 This process guarantees a high-quality raw material which we then use to make our candles.

-Our candles are made from pure high quality carefully cleaned yellow cappings wax from bees.
-The colour of our candles is totally natural and usually a blend of two or more different colours of beeswax.
+Our candles are made from pure, high quality, carefully cleaned, yellow cappings wax from bees.
+The colour of our candles is completely natural and usually a blend of two or more different colours of beeswax.
 The beeswax we use to make our candles is sourced from different regions in Canada.
 The colour of the wax will even vary from field to field.
-We love to blend the different colours of beeswax to create a luscious yellow colour for our candles.
+We usually blend the different colours of beeswax to create a luscious yellow colour for our candles.

 Some of our beeswax hails from Quebec and New Brunswick hives situated near blueberry fields; our Ontario wax, may come from hives situated near goldenrod, wildflower and dandelion meadows.
 Our Alberta beeswax is a blend from hives near alfalfa and clover fields.
-The blueberry and goldenrod fields yield a rich deep orangey yellow coloured beeswax, and the clover, a soft, buttery yellow.
+The blueberry and goldenrod fields yield a rich, deep almost pumpkin-coloured beeswax, and the clover, a soft, buttery yellow.
 By combining the different colours we get a vibrant, juicy yellow shade.

-That said, the region or location the beeswax came from is not necessarily what will determine the quality or colour of the candles.
+That said, the region or location the beeswax came from is not the only factor will determine the quality or colour of the candles.
 To help you understand our process better, read on.

 Inside the hive the bees use the comb to store honey and raise their brood.
 Once the comb is filled with honey, the bees seal the honey with a thin layer of wax known as the "cappings".
 Because of this activity there are different grades and colours of beeswax available: cappings, old honeycomb and brood comb wax.